Improved Revenue Bounds for Posted-Price and Second-Price Mechanisms: Multi-unit SPP Mechanisms

-\nc{Table \ref{table:multi} in the introduction presents our improved bound and the best-known bound for the multi-unit setting prior to this work, which is $1- \frac{\hu^\hu}{\hu! e^{\hu}}$ (this was the previously-obtained bound via correlation gap~\citep{yan2011mechanism}).}
+For $\hu\in [10], $ our approximation factor of $\frac{1}{{\text{\ref{lp:spmk}}}}$ is presented in Table \ref{table:multi} in Section~\ref{sec:intro}.
+The previous bound of $1- \frac{\hu^\hu}{\hu! e^{\hu}}$ was obtained via the correlation gap~\citep{yan2011mechanism} and independently by~\cite{TEGMM10} without using the correlation gap.
 Observe that when $\hu= 1$, the bound in Theorem \ref{thm:pp_multi} is the same as that in Theorem \ref{thm:pp1}.
 The proof of Theorem \ref{thm:pp_multi} is presented in Section \ref{sec:proof_multi}.
-To derive the bound in Theorem \ref{thm:pp_multi}, we focus on designing a pricing rule for the SPM.
-Specifically, we evaluate the performance of the $\PP$ that chooses the best of Myersonian and uniform prices.
-To do so, we show that function $s(\cdot)$ corresponding to the optimal Myerson solution of a properly scaled problem is a feasible solution to Problem {{{\sf{LP-SPM({\hu})}}}}; see Equation (\ref{eq:opt}).
-Precisely, we first derive an upper bound on the revenue of the SPM with uniform price, where this upper bound leads to the first set of the constraints in Problem {\text{\ref{lp:spmk}}}.
-We then establish a lower bound on the revenue of the SPM with Myersonian prices as a function $s(\tau)$.
-This lower bound leads to the second constraint in Problem {\text{\ref{lp:spmk}}}.
-Establishing this lower bound, which is presented in the following lemma, is the main challenging part of the proof.
+We evaluate the performance of the $\PP$ mechanism that selects the best of Myersonian and uniform prices. {Let $s^\star(\tau) = \sum_{i\in [n]} s_{i}^\star(\tau)$ be the expected number of buyers who are allocated the item in the optimal mechanism and pay at least $\tau$, where $s_i^{\star}(\tau ) = \P[v_i~ \geq ~t_i~\geq ~{\tau}]$ and $t_i= t_i(\vminus)$'s are the thresholds in the optimal mechanism in the $\hu$-unit setting.
+To obtain the result, we show that $s^\star(\cdot)$ is a feasible solution to Problem {\text{\eqref{lp:spmk}}}.} Precisely, we first derive a lower bound on the revenue of the SPP mechanism with a uniform price, where this lower bound leads to the first set of the constraints in Problem {\text{\eqref{lp:spmk}}}.
+Then, we establish a lower bound on the revenue of the SPP mechanism with Myersonian prices as a function of $s^\star(\tau)$.
+This lower bound leads to the second constraint in Problem {\text{\eqref{lp:spmk}}}.
+Establishing this lower bound, which is presented in Lemma~\ref{lm:equal}, is one of the most challenging aspects of the proof.